-2. Arbitrage Rebate.
-The Superintendent of the District ("Rebate Monitor") will monitor compliance with the arbitrage rebate obligations of the District for each issue ("issue") of securities which are described in further detail in the tax certificate if any, executed by the District for each issue and included in the transcript for the issue.
-If the District did not execute a tax certificate in connection with an issue, the Rebate Monitor should consult with the District's bond counsel regarding arbitrage rebate requirements.
+3.2.1.
+Arbitrage Rebate.
+The Superintendent will monitor compliance with the arbitrage rebate obligations of the District for each issue ("issue") of securities which are described in further detail in the tax certificate if any, executed by the District for each issue and included in the transcript for the issue.
+If the District did not execute a tax certificate in connection with an issue, the Superintendent should consult with the District's bond counsel regarding arbitrage rebate requirements.
 The District will provide educational opportunities (opportunities to attend educational programs/seminars on the topic) for the Superintendent in order to facilitate his/her performance of these obligations.

-a.
-If the Rebate Monitor determines that the total principal amount of taxexempt governmental obligations (including all tax-exempt leases, etc.) of the District issued by or on behalf of the District and subordinate entities during the calendar year, including the issue, will not be greater than \$5,000,000, plus such additional amount not in excess of \$10,000,000 as is to be spent for the construction of public school facilities, the Rebate Monitor will not be required to monitor arbitrage rebate compliance for the issue, except to monitor expenditures and the use of proceeds after completion of the project (see #3 below).
+If the Superintendent determines that the total principal amount of tax-exempt governmental obligations (including all tax-exempt leases, etc.) of the District issued by or on behalf of the District and subordinate entities during the calendar year, including the issue, will not be greater than \$5,000,000 the Superintendent will not be required to monitor arbitrage rebate compliance for the issue, except to monitor expenditures and the use of proceeds after completion of the project (see Section 3.3 below).
 For purposes of this paragraph, tax-exempt governmental obligations issued to currently refund a prior tax-exempt governmental obligation will only be taken into account to the extent they exceed the outstanding amount of the refunded bonds.

-b.
-If the Rebate Monitor determines that the total principal amount of taxexempt governmental obligations (including all tax-exempt leases, etc.) of the District issued or incurred any calendar year is greater than \$5,000,000, plus such additional amount not in excess of \$10,000,000 as is to be spent for the construction of public school facilities, the Rebate Monitor will monitor rebate compliance for each issue of tax-exempt governmental obligations issued during that calendar year.
+If the Superintendent determines that the total principal amount of tax-exempt governmental obligations (including all tax-exempt leases, etc.) of the District issued or incurred any calendar year is greater than \$5,000,000, the Superintendent will monitor rebate compliance for each issue of tax-exempt governmental obligations issued during that calendar year.

-i.
+3.2.2.
 Rebate Exceptions.
-The Rebate Monitor will review the tax certificate, if any, in the transcript in order to determine whether the District is expected to comply with a spending exception that would permit the District to avoid having to pay arbitrage rebate.
-If the tax certificate identifies this spending exception (referred to as the six-month exception, the 18 month exception or the 2-year exception), then the Rebate Monitor will monitor the records of expenditures (see B.1 above) to determine whether the District met the spending exception (and thereby avoid having to pay any arbitrage rebate to the federal government).
-If the District did not execute a tax certificate in connection with an issue, the Rebate Monitor should consult with bond counsel regarding the potential applicability of spending exceptions.
+The Superintendent will review the tax certificate, if any, in the transcript in order to determine whether the District is expected to comply with a spending exception that would permit the District to avoid having to pay arbitrage rebate.
+If the tax certificate identifies this spending exception (referred to as the sixmonth exception, the 18 month exception or the 2-year exception), then the Superintendent will monitor the records of expenditures to determine whether the District met the spending exception (and thereby avoid having to pay any arbitrage rebate to the federal government).
+If the District did not execute a tax certificate in connection with an issue, the Superintendent should consult with bond counsel regarding the potential applicability of spending exceptions.

-ii.
+3.2.3.
 Rebate Compliance.
-If the District does not meet or does not expect to meet any of the spending exceptions described in (i) above, the District will:
+If the District does not meet or does not expect to meet any of the spending exceptions described in Section 3.2.2 above, the District will:

-x. review the investment earnings records retained as described in B.1 above.
+A. review the investment earnings records retained as described in 3.1 above.
 If the investment earnings records clearly and definitively demonstrate that the rate of return on investments of all proceeds of the issue were lower than the yield on the issue (see the tax certificate in the transcript), then the District may opt not to follow the steps described in the following paragraph.